nasseef/cs2400/docs/installing-minGW64.md

 8. Click `OK` on all the dialog boxes to save the changes.

 9. Restart your terminal and `VSCode` for the changes to take effect.
+10. To verify that the installation is complete, open `PowerShell` and type the command `g++ --version` you should see a reference to `MinGW-W64 project`.